Cross-sex friendship: Background

+Emotional bond

+Cross-sex friends must negotiate the type of emotional bond they share or develop a shared sense of love.
+This is complicated by the fact such emotions are not easily distinguishable, and the trajectory of the relationship can include prior stages of romance or physical attraction, or be at a stable or intermediary stage.

+It’s common in American culture for a discontinued romantic relationship to continue as a friendship.
+If the couple were platonic friends before the romantic relationship, or are able to effectively communicate during a break-up, this outcome is more likely.
+Which partner initiated the break-up is a less-likely indicator.
+A relationship between ex-romantic partners is qualitatively different from those who were always platonic.

+Public perception

+Since heterosexual romantic relationships are seen as more common than cross-sex friendships, others in a social group may assume a relationship has romantic or sexual potential.
+Cross-sex friends are challenged to maintain a public image of their relationship as authentic friendship.
+If the friendship is seen as authentically platonic, the friendship is strengthened by positive reinforcement within social groups.
+If people assume the relationship is romantic or hides a sexual component, cross-sex friends have to worry about the way they are perceived.

+Acceptance of the relationship as non-romantic is especially significant if either friend has a romantic partner.
+Failure to maintain a public image of friendship can result in suspicion and jealousy in the romantic relationship.
+Due to this challenge existing cross-sex friendships come under strain when a person marries, and existing marriages make it difficult to develop new cross-sex friendships.

+While members of cross-sex friendships spend a considerable amount of time thinking about how their relationship is perceived by others, surveys are mixed regarding whether it’s a significant problem for them.
+Different types of cross-sex friendships, such as “strictly platonic” or “mutual romance”, may face different degrees of challenge from an audience.

 Major theories

 Evolutionary theory

-Bleske-Rechek et al. (2012) theorize that cross-sex friendships are a part of humans’ evolved mating strategies.
+Bleske-Rechek et al. theorize that cross-sex friendships are a part of humans’ evolved mating strategies.
 Current mating strategies unconsciously motivate individuals to enter into cross-sex friendships because it gives them more opportunities to mate.
 As a result, individuals within these cross-sex friendships often develop attraction to the other individual, even when that attraction is completely unintended.
 This evolutionary theory predicts that cross-sex friendships are formed by males for sexual access and by females for protection.
 This demonstrates one way in which cross-sex friendships serve, in part, as a long term mating acquisition strategy.
 Having more opportunities to mate is an evolutionary advantage, however, being attracted to a cross-sex friend creates negative social consequences.
 This is especially true for younger adults who are attracted to a cross-sex friend, because these people report less satisfaction in their current romantic relationship.
 Also, middle-aged adults tend to nominate attraction to their cross-sex friends as more of a negative than a positive.